SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Although the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is a commitment[ScrumValues,Commitment] by the Developers[ScrumTeam,Developers], it provides flexibility in terms of the exact work needed to achieve it.
 The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] also creates coherence[Coherence] and focus[ScrumValues,Focus], encouraging the Scrum Team[ScrumTeam] to work together rather than on separate initiatives.

-The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is created during the Sprint Planning[ScrumEvents,SprintPlanning] event and then added to the Sprint Backlog.
+The Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] is created during the Sprint Planning[ScrumEvents,SprintPlanning] event and then added to the Sprint Backlog[ScrumArtifacts,SprintBacklog].
 As the Developers[ScrumTeam,Developers] work during the Sprint[ScrumEvents,Sprint], they[ScrumTeam,Developers] keep the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] in mind.
-If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[EmpiricalScrumPillars,Adaptation] the scope of the Sprint Backlog within the Sprint[ScrumEvents,Sprint] without affecting the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
+If the work turns out to be different than they[ScrumTeam,Developers] expected, they[ScrumTeam,Developers] collaborate with the Product Owner[ScrumTeam,ProductOwner] to negotiate[EmpiricalScrumPillars,Adaptation] the scope of the Sprint Backlog[ScrumArtifacts,SprintBacklog] within the Sprint[ScrumEvents,Sprint] without affecting the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].

 ## Increment[ScrumArtifacts]